MicroProse: 1980s

 In summer 1982, mutual friends who knew of their shared interest in aviation arranged for retired military pilot Bill Stealey and computer programmer Sid Meier to meet in Las Vegas.
 After Meier surprised Stealey by repeatedly defeating him when playing Red Baron, he explained that he had analyzed the game's programming to predict future actions and claimed that he could design a better home computer game in one week.
 Stealey promised to sell the game if Meier could develop it.
 Although Meier needed two months to produce Hellcat Ace, Stealey sold 50 copies in his first sales appointment and the game became the first product of their new company.
 They planned to name it Smugger's Software, but chose MicroProse.
 (In 1987 the company agreed to change its name to avoid confusion with MicroPro International, but MicroPro decided to rename itself after its WordStar word processor).
 MicroProse became profitable in its second month and had $10 million in sales by 1986.

 MicroProse advertised its first batch of games in 1982, under the headline "Experience the MicroProse Challenge!!!"
-All three were written by Sid Meier for the Atari 8-bit family of home computers: platformer Floyd of the Jungle, 2D shooter Chopper Rescue, and first-person airplane combat game Hellcat Ace.
+All three were written by Sid Meier for the Atari 8-bit computers: platform game Floyd of the Jungle, 2D shooter Chopper Rescue, and first-person airplane combat game Hellcat Ace.
 Hellcat Ace began a series of increasingly sophisticated 8-bit flight simulation games, including Spitfire Ace (1982) and Solo Flight (1983), that defined the company.

 In 1983, MicroProse ported Floyd of the Jungle to the Commodore 64, their first product for that machine.
-By 1984, the company had begun supporting the Apple II and IBM compatibles.
+By 1984, the company had begun supporting the Apple II and IBM PC compatibles.
 MicroProse released the air traffic control game Kennedy Approach, written by Andy Hollis, in 1985.
-Conflict in Vietnam (1986) was the final MicroProse title for the Atari 8-bit line.
+Conflict in Vietnam (1986) was MicroProse's final Atari 8-bit game.

 By 1987, Computer Gaming World considered MicroProse one of the top five computer game companies, alongside likes of Activision and Electronic Arts.

 MicroProse also started a branch in the United Kingdom to cross-publish titles in Europe, and to import some European titles to be published in the United States.
 Notable products from this period include simulation games F-15 Strike Eagle, F-19 Stealth Fighter, Gunship, Project Stealth Fighter, Red Storm Rising and Silent Service, and action-strategy games such as Sid Meier's Pirates! and Sword of the Samurai.
 Several games from different developers were also published by MicroProse under the labels "Firebird" and "Rainbird" (acquired after buying Telecomsoft in May 1989), including Mr. Heli, Midwinter and Core Design's Rick Dangerous.
 During the same period, MicroProse created two labels: MicroStyle (UK), and MicroPlay Software (US), using them for publishing a variety of externally developed games, such as Challenge of the Five Realms, Command HQ, Global Conquest, Elite Plus, Flames of Freedom, Rick Dangerous, Stunt Car Racer, Xenophobe and XF5700 Mantis.
+By the late 1980s, the company maintained a division, Medialist International, in order to distribute and develop independent titles that was publish through the MicroPlay and MicroProse labels.